takeshimiao/aws-cicd/README.md

 We are using CloudFormation W/ serverless application model(SAM) to deploy our overall resources including API gateway, Lambda functions, and others.
 * https://github.com/awslabs/serverless-application-model

 We basically don't need to care about the operations and scaling related issues for underlying resources due to AWS serverless architecture is taking about them for us.
-But the world is not perfect, there are still some issues we need to care about...for example, cold start issue, etc. Pls refer to slides (#TODO) for details
+But the world is not perfect, there are still some issues we need to care about...for example, cold start issue, etc. Pls refer to [slides](https://www.slideshare.net/takeshi_miao/my-thoughts-for-building-cicd-pipelines-for-serverless-applications-sharing),p#5 for details

 #### 4.1 healthcheck API